glenlancer/news-update-detector/README.md

 > I want to put a screenshot here to show what do updates look like, but it seems [news.com.au](https://www.news.com.au/) doesn't have updates during the holiday period.

-When the program starts it will inform the user how to quit, i.e. Ctrl-C or type `.exit` (Copied from nodejs prompt)
+When the program starts it will inform the user how to quit, i.e. `Ctrl-C` or type `.exit` (Copied from nodejs prompt)

 ![](./static/prompt.png)

-When type `Ctrl-C` or `.exit` the program will set stop flag and exit, but the thread which scans the website will quit when finishing current round of scanning.
+When type `Ctrl-C` or `.exit` the program will set the stop flag and exit, but the thread which scans the website will quit when finishing current round of scanning.

 ![](./static/stop.png)